Tropical Depression One (1992): Impact

 In Sarasota County, the flooding closed several roads and led to many overflown creeks and rivers, including the Horse Creek which crested at 5.8 ft above flood level.
+The Myakka River crested at 11 ft on the following Monday, 4 ft above its flood stage.
 Damage to roads and bridges totaled about $1 million.
 Due to the flat landscape of the region, the flooding persisted for several days.
 The depression spawned a tornado in a mobile home park in Nokomis, destroying the roofs of five homes and causing leaks in twelve others.
 Throughout the area, the passage of the depression left about 45,000 customers without power, primarily due to gusty winds.
 The outages were fairly short-lived due to power companies calling in extra workers to restore the power.
 Moderate winds toppled a construction crane at the northern end of the Sunshine Skyway Bridge, closing the bridge for 35 minutes before the crane was removed.
 In Pinellas County, a man hydroplaned while driving along a flooded roadway; he crashed into a concrete pole and was killed.
 Severe crop damage to orange trees was reported in association with the flooding.
 Damage from the depression totaled over $2.6 million (1992 USD, $4 million 2008 USD), with about 4,000 houses affected by the flooding and an additional 70 destroyed.
 Two people were killed in Florida.

 On August 14, about six weeks after the flooding, President George H. W. Bush declared a major disaster area for Charlotte, DeSoto, Manatee, and Sarasota counties.
 The declaration allowed for the use of federal funding to assist in the aftermath of the system.